-Thinking about becoming a life coach, mama?
+Thinking about becoming a coach?
 Well, it’s not the getting paid to be a chatty Kathy on the phone the live long day gig one might fantasize about.

-But when I do catch myself connecting with a client over the phone, latte in hand, I have to admit I do have a pretty sweet gig.
-But there’s an underbelly that you should be ware of before you make a celebratory declaration to the world.
+But I have to admit, when I do catch myself connecting with a client over the phone, latte in hand, it often dawns on me I have a pretty sweet gig going on here.

-Let’s whip off them latte goggles ~ it’s becoming a life coach reality check time.
+Let’s whip off them latte goggles ~ it’s becoming a creativity or life coach reality check time.

 But first, a little snapshot of my winter holidays.